sabberworm/docker-events-pushover/README.md

 * `IGNORE_NAMES`: Whitespace-separated list of container names to ignore.
 Defaults to none.
 * `IGNORE_LABELS`: Whitespace-separated list of container labels to ignore.
 Defaults to `docker-events.ignore`.
 Label values are not considered.
 * `IGNORE_CLEAN_EXIT`: Set to a non-empty value to ignore `die` events that were clean (exit code `0`).
-* `BUILD_VERSION`: The version of docker-events-pushover, for version info output in hello and goodbye messages.
 * `DOCKER_URL`: The connection string for the docker client.
 Defaults to `unix://var/run/docker.sock` (socket connection).

 ## Run